 Different types of assessment questions are associated with different levels of points:

-- Quick, auto-graded assessments (e.g. multiple choice) = students can earn up to 10 points
+- Quick answer questions (e.g. multiple choice) = students can earn up to 10 points

-- Short answer written response questions = up to 25 points
+- Written response questions (e.g. solo sentence)= up to 25 points

 - Student uploads = up to 100 points

-Some assessments in lessons are teacher evaluable (such as written response questions), meaning you can grade them by giving students full, half, or no credit for their answers.
+Quick answer questions are auto-graded by the platform.
+Written response questions and student uploads are both teacher-evaluable, meaning you can grade them by giving students full, half, or no credit for their answers.
 The level of credit a student earns impacts the amount of points they receive for that assessment question.
 Students can also receive points for activity on their class Discuss Wall.
 By posting on a class discuss wall, a student can earn 10 points.

 Where to find total course points: